 You need a civil-law notary in order to set up an nv, alone or with others.
-The civil-law notary draws up the notarial deed containing the articles of association.
+The civil-law notary draws up the notarial deed containing the articles .
 Topics in these internal rules are:

 - the purpose of the NV

 The notary registers your nv and all the directors in the Dutch Business Register ('Handelsregister') at the Netherlands Chamber of Commerce KVK.

 In addition, you register the ultimate beneficial owners (UBO) of your nv in the UBO register of KVK.
 UBO’s are persons with more than 25% of the shares in an NV.
 UBO registration is not required for listed NVs.

 Public limited company in formation